rocrisp/synopsis/README.md

-# Build synopsis operator using Operator SDK
+# Build Synopsys operator using the Operator SDK toolkit

 ## Setup
-Use Operator SDK toolkit version "v0.19.0" copy the blackduck, and the blackduck-connector helm charts to your folder
+Using Operator SDK toolkit version "v0.19.0"
+Copy the blackduck, and the blackduck-connector helm charts to your folder

 From the root of the folder where you have put the helm charts, run the following commands :